-- You invest \$10,000 in the Fund and hold it for the entire 10-year period; - Your investment has a 5% return before expenses each year; and - The Fund's current annual expense ratio includes any applicable contractual fee waiver or expense reimbursement for the period committed.
+- You invest \$10,000 in the Fund and hold it for the entire 10-year period; and - Your investment has a 5% return before expenses each year.

-There is no assurance that the annual expense ratio will be the expense ratio for the Fund for any of the years shown.
+There is no assurance that the annual expense ratio will be the expense ratio for the Fund's classes for any of the years shown.
 The chart does not take into account any fees or other expenses assessed in connection with your variable product; if it did, the expenses shown would be higher, while the ending balance shown would be lower.
 This is only a hypothetical presentation made to illustrate what expenses and returns would be under the above scenarios; your actual returns and expenses are likely to differ (higher or lower) from those shown below.